Causal Message Passing for Experiments with Unknown and General Network Interference: Numerical Illustrations

-Figure~\ref{fig:Servers_pi} presents the results of estimating the TTE in 5,000 replications of the system with different numbers of servers and time horizons.
-Despite the implicit and indirect interference caused by the allocation policy, Algorithm~\ref{alg:TTE estimation-historical data} successfully estimates the small treatment effect, even when treating at most half of the units in the system ($\pi_2=0.5$).
+Figure~\ref{fig:Servers_pi} presents the results of estimating the TTE in systems with different numbers of servers and time horizons.
+Algorithm~\ref{alg:causal-mp-original} successfully estimates the small treatment effect, even when treating at most half of the units in the system ($\pi_2=0.5$).
 This demonstrates the effectiveness of our proposed framework for real-world applications, as it accounts for the complex interference effects and yields reliable estimates of treatment effects in diverse scenarios.
-For the confidence interval heuristic, we set $B=500$ as before and $q$ is selected to be $0.2$, $0.15$, $0.1$ for $N=500$, $N=2000$, and $N=10000$, respectively.
+For the confidence interval heuristic, we set $B=500$ as before and $q$ is selected to be $0.2$, $0.15$, $0.1$ for $N=500$, $N=$2,000, and $N=$10,000, respectively.
 Consistent with earlier scenarios, we utilize the prior knowledge that the TTE must be between $-1$ and $0$, as noted in Remark~\ref{rem:prior}.